coconutpalm/ScalaMake/README.md

     }

 That's enough for now.
 If you like this, just download the .zip and get started.
-Or pull the whole repo, build it using Maven 3, and contribute!
+Or pull the whole repo, build it using SBT, and contribute!

 --Dave Orme